-Although the Ginzburg-Landau model can be applied for all the cases shown in Figure \ref{fig:OTmu}, the parameters in the model can be seen to depend on $q$ and $m^2$.
+Although the above Ginzburg-Landau model can be applied for all the cases shown in Fig. \ref{fig:OTmu} , the parameters in the model can be seen to depend on $q$ and $m^2$.
 For example, the value of the order parameter at zero temperature has a nontrivial dependence on both $m^2$ and $q$.
 The figure shows that this dependence is not monotonic.
-In general, the critical temperature increases upon increasing $q$ or $|m^2|$, as shown in Figure \ref{fig:Tc}.\footnote{We have checked that in alternative quantization, the critical temperature increases upon \textit{decreasing} $|m^2|$.} The coefficients $\alpha$ and $\beta$ also depend on $q$ and $m^2$.
-In Figure \ref{fig:propTc} we have shown this dependence for the coefficient $\alpha_0/\beta_0$, which is the square of the proportionality constant between $\exv{O}$ and $|T-T_c|^{1/2}$ near the transition temperature.
-Scaling the temperature by $T_c$ and the order parameter by its value at $T=0$, we obtain from Figure \ref{fig:OTmu} the plots in Figure \ref{fig:scaled}.
+In general, the critical temperature increases upon increasing $q$ or $|m^2|$, as shown in Fig. \ref{fig:Tc} \cite{fn3}.
+The coefficients $\alpha$ and $\beta$ also depend on $q$ and $m^2$.
+In Fig. \ref{fig:propTc} we have shown this dependence for the coefficient $\alpha_0/\beta_0$, which is the square of the proportionality constant between $\exv{O}$ and $|T-T_c|^{1/2}$ near the transition temperature.
+Scaling the temperature by $T_c$ and the order parameter by its value at $T=0$, we obtain from Fig. \ref{fig:OTmu} the plots in Fig. \ref{fig:scaled} .
 We see that the rescaled curves show very little dependence on $m^2$ and $q$, except for lower values of $q$.
 The black curve corresponds to BCS theory.
 This is a universal result, i.e., this curve is common to all BCS superconductors.
 Hence, deviations from this curve are a result of strong-coupling effects.

 In BCS theory, the order parameter corresponds to the energy gap $\Delta$ of the fermionic single-particle excitation spectrum.
 The quantity $\left<O\right>$ does not in general have the (scaling) dimension of energy.
 Nevertheless, since both $\Delta$ and $\exv{O}$ show mean-field behavior near the transition temperature, $\exv{O}$ could be proportional to the gap.
 The proportionality constant can still depend on $q$ and $m^2$ in a nontrivial way.
-This proportionality constant should cancel in Figure \ref{fig:scaled}, i.e., $\exv{O}/\exv{O}_{T=0}=\exv{\Delta}/\exv{\Delta}_{T=0}$.
-We have therefore attempted to extract this proportionality constant from this figure in a different manner, using the fact that at small temperatures we have the behavior \cite{Kleinert} \be \frac{\exv{\Delta}(T)}{\exv{\Delta}(0)}-1\propto \exp\big(-\exv{\Delta}(0)/T\big). \ee However, as we approached zero temperature, our numerical data became too inaccurate to reliably obtain the gap from this expression.
+This proportionality constant should cancel in Fig. \ref{fig:scaled} , i.e., $\exv{O}/\exv{O}_{T=0}=\exv{\Delta}/\exv{\Delta}_{T=0}$.
+We have therefore attempted to extract this proportionality constant from this figure in a different manner, using the fact that at small temperatures we have the behavior \cite{Kleinert} \be{ \frac{\exv{\Delta}(T)}{\exv{\Delta}(0)}-1\propto \exp\big[-\exv{\Delta}(0)/T\big].} However, as we approached zero temperature, our numerical data became too inaccurate to reliably obtain the gap from this expression.